How to Get Personal Grants

 However, should you put in the time and effort, getting a large monetary grant could transform the state of your community.
 Don’t let the formidability of a government grant deter you from applying.

 Another type of personal grant one may get is for students entering or enrolled in higher education institutions in order to help ease their financial burdens.
-These grants are mostly need-based.
+These grants for college are mostly need-based.

 To get a grant like this, fill out a Free Application for Federal Student Aid form.
 This application will assess how much funding you may get, and whether or not other criteria apply to you for other loans.